About

 As signatories to the ITER Agreement, concluded in 2006, the seven Members will share the cost of project construction, operation and decommissioning.
 They also share the experimental results and any intellectual property generated by the fabrication, construction and operation phases.

-The ITER Organization has also concluded non-Member technical cooperation agreements with Australia (through the Australian Nuclear Science and Technology Organisation, ANSTO, in 2016) and Kazakhstan (through Kazakhstan's National Nuclear Centre in 2017); a Memorandum of Understanding with Canada agreeing to explore the possibility of future cooperation and a Cooperation Agreement with the Thailand Institute of Nuclear Technology (2018); as well as nearly 100 Cooperation Agreements with international organizations, national laboratories, universities and schools (see the full list at the end of the lastest Annual Report).
+The ITER Organization has also concluded non-Member technical cooperation agreements with Australia (through the Australian Nuclear Science and Technology Organisation, ANSTO, in 2016) and Kazakhstan (through Kazakhstan's National Nuclear Centre in 2017); a Memorandum of Understanding with Canada agreeing to explore the possibility of future cooperation (2020); and a Cooperation Agreement with the Thailand Institute of Nuclear Technology (2018).
+ITER also has nearly 100 Cooperation Agreements with international organizations, national laboratories, universities and schools (see the full list at the end of the latest Annual Report).

 See the Members page for links to the seven Domestic Agencies.